SichengLeoLiu/SichengLeoLiu.github.io/blogs/TLDW.md

 *This paper can be accessed form [here](https://arxiv.org/abs/2210.08481).*

-This paper mainly focus on Extreme Multimodal summarisation (XMSMO) task which is summarizing a video and a paragraph into one picture and one sentence.
+This paper mainly focus on Extreme Multimodal summarization (XMSMO) task which is summarizing a video and a paragraph into one picture and one sentence.
 I'm going briefly introduce the content and my understanding of this paper.
 ## Model Structure
 The model is consist of three parts: Encoder, Fusion and Decoder.
 ### Encoder